Adventure Mountain hiking East Africa

-The strato volcano Mount Longonot is 2.776 m high and the National Park covers 52 km².
+The stratovolcano Mount Longonot is 2.776 m high and the National Park covers 52 km².
 A ranger or local guide will accompany you to hike up – 3.1 km that might take around 2 hours.
 The crater has a diameter of 1.8 km and it is 7.2 km walk on a rough path and it will take you around 3 hours to surround it.
 The descend is about 1 hour.

-Mount Longonot was created around 21.000 years ago and it is thought that 1860 it erupted last.
+Mount Longonot was created around 21.000 years ago and it is said that 1860 it showed activities.
 Periodically geotectonic activities occur showing the volcano is only dormant but not extinct.
 It means that hot liquid lava moves underground.

 Hiking Mount Longonot can be combined with a boat ride on Lake Naivasha or a visit to Hell’s Gate National Park.